dlopes7/dynatrace-nodejs-native-wrapper/README.md

 This was built for Node 6.X applications

-> :warning: **Not supported**: This project is not supported by Dynatrace, it is a personal project, use at your own risk. :warning:
+> :warning: **Not supported**: This project is not supported by Dynatrace, it is a personal project, use at your own risk.

 ## Requirements